lirmm/waves-core/docs/dev_doc/waves_dev_doc.rst

         - Override ``_cancel_job(self, job)`` to perform job cancellation on your platform

 Each of the preceding method definition calls an inner method prefixed by '_' (_connect, _disconnect, etc. ) meant to be overridden in subclasses to actually process the action on computing infrastructure.
-FurtherMore, an adaptor need to declare a simple dictionary mapping computing infrastructure job states code to WAVES ones :
+Furthermore, an adaptor need to declare a simple dictionary mapping computing infrastructure job states code to WAVES-core ones :
 _states_map = {}.

-WAVES uses constant for defining its jobs states as follows (available in waves.wcore.adaptors.const.py)
+WAVES-core uses constant for defining its jobs states as follows (available in waves.wcore.adaptors.const.py)

 Job states constants
 --------------------